LevelFourAB/vibe/README.md

 ## Send e-mail on events

-When you have configured a set of time series and triggers for those you can configure an e-mail backend so that you will receive notifications when things go wrong.
+When you have started sampling some data with triggers for those you can configure an e-mail backend so that you will receive notifications when things go wrong.